mmaul/pkgtool/README.md

 PKGTOOL is what happens when a build system, a package manager and a test framework meet up at a bar and have a few too many drinks.
-Seriously though pkgtool is a underlying framwork that contains the common aspects.
-As an aside a flx compiler API interface happend by at the bar towards the end and got in on the fun.
+Seriously though pkgtool is a framework that combines the common aspects of all three.
+Also a flx compiler API interface happend by at the bar towards the end and got in on the fun.

-Two user interfaces exist, the package manager ''scoop'' and the build framework SetupTool.
-The package manager ''scoop'' exists as an independant executable while SetupTool exists as a user implementable framework for package build and test management.
+PkgTool is used to implement ''scoop'' a distributed package management application.
+PkgTool is also used to implement SetupTool build/test/package management framework.

 Features
 =======